 Your course work will include 4 exams, Introduction discussion plus 2 replies, 11 InQuizitive assignments, an essay about the Society's Impact on You, a social media project, and other inclass activities.
-All course work will be submitted through Blackboard except exams will be taken in the classroom.
+All course work will be submitted through Blackboard except exams, which will be taken in the classroom and any in class assignments.
 The instructor will give instructions in class for all other course work so it is IMPORTANT that you be in class and on time to receive those instructions.
 If you are not in class for an in class assignment, you will miss those points.
 See point breakdown below for grading information on the course work.